rashmi0007/call_center_dashboard/README.md

 ## Insights :
-Thus from above [Data Visualization]() can be concluded that :- ▪
+Thus from above [Data Visualization](https://github.com/rashmi0007/call_center_dashboard/blob/carsales/README.md#data-visualization-dashboard-) it can be concluded that :-

- ▪▪▪▪▪▪▪▪
+ ▪ Majority of the calls were on Monday.

+ ▪ Most of the calls were related to streaming and lowest no. of calls were from Admin support and contract related.

+ ▪ 72.92% of total calls were resolved and 27.08% of total calls were not resolved.

+ ▪ The average resolved time per call is 3.75 Min.

+ ▪ Greg's resolved percentage was more as per the answered call.